jdoiron94/SDV-Self-Hosted-Server/DiscordBot/README.md

     $ npm install

-Once you have installed the required dependencies, you will need to edit the `config.json` file to add your bot's configuration settings.
+Once you have installed the required dependencies, you will need to rename the `config-dist.json` file to `config.json` and then add your bot's configuration settings.

 Here are the following properties in the configuration file and descriptions of the values expected for each key.